StanfordDataScience/DSSG2020/resources/SLURM_instruction.md

 - `sbatch <submit_file_name>.sbatch`: submit a job script named <submit_file_name>.sbatch

 ### Sample submit.sbatch script (for Python) ###
 You can create the following job submission script on Nero using a text editor such as `vi` by simply typing `vi submit.sbatch` for example.
+Type `i` to start inserting/editting and `esc :wq` to save and exit the text editor.

 ```
 #!/bin/bash